kernyan/CarND-Controls-PID-P4/README.md

 For both PID systems, we decided to use a manual tuning process.
 Incrementally changing one parameter in either direction at a time.
 We used total accumulated CTE as our error measure in comparing the parameter's effectiveness in steering our vehicle.

-The key reason we decided in applying a manual tuning parameter is that the it wasn't straightforward for us to apply automated parameter optimization (such as twiddle) since running the simulator iteratively was unwiedly.
+The key reason we decided in applying a manual tuning parameter is that it wasn't straightforward for us to apply automated parameter optimization (such as twiddle) since running the simulator iteratively was unwiedly.
 Besides, manual tuning provided us insight on how the vehicle steering smoothness change.
-This led us to draw the following observations,

 ### PID Parameter Effect